kennytilton/mxtodomvc/documentation/InDepth.md

                         (:error-text response)])}))))))
 ````
 Hellish async XHR responses are now just ordinary Matrix inputs.

-Notes:
-* We fake variable response latency;
-* `with-cc`, an advanced trick, enqueues its body for execution at the right time in the datafow lifecycle.

 > If you play with new to-dos, do *not* be alarmed by red warnings: all drugs have adverse events, and the FDA search is aggressive: cats have adverse events.
 Dogs are fine.
 Hellish async XHR responses are now just ordinary Matrix inputs.

-Notes:
-* `ae-checker-style-formula` manifests a nice code win: complex `cF`s can be broken out into their own functions;
-* Google's Material Design icon fonts integrate smoothly;
+#### Matrix under the hood:
+One formula generates an XHR, another use the response, success or failure.
+Some notes on what happens in between:
-* We fake variable response latency;
+* we fake variable response latency;
-* For pedagogic reasons, we break up the lookup into several `cFs`:
+* `with-cc`, an advanced trick, enqueues its body for execution at the right time in the datafow lifecycle.
 * `lookup` functionally returns an mxXHR incarnation of an actual XHR, but...
 * ...we specify that the XHR be *sent* immediately!
 This is where `with-cc` comes in...
 * ...getting into the weeds, `with-cc` enqueues its body for execution at the right time in the datafow lifecycle...